-- Core infrastructure — elements including MME, S-GW, P-GW, SGSN, GGSN, PDSN, HSS, DRA, and PCRF, network function virtualization (NFV), software-defined networks (SDN) driven cloud initiative
+- SMART CORE: Elements including MME, S-GW, P-GW, SGSN, GGSN, HSS, DRA, and PCRF, network function virtualization (NFV), software-defined networks (SDN) driven cloud initiative

 - Voice over LTE (VoLTE), IMS architecture, and related elements including MMTEL, I-CSCF, P-CSCF, S-CSCF, MGCF, and SBC